eblot/pyftdi/_sources/testing.rst.txt

 ~~~~~~~~~~~~

 Note that unit tests and the virtual infrastructure are not included in the
-distributed Python packages, they are only availabke from the git repository.
+distributed Python packages, they are only available from the git repository.